shuvostack/shuvostack/README.md

 I started learning web development out of curiosity and gradually built a strong interest in frontend technologies.
 I regularly practice, build real projects, and focus on writing clean and maintainable code.

-- 🌱 Currently improving my frontend and React skills
+- 🌱 Currently improving my frontend and Next.js skills
-- 💻 Comfortable with HTML, CSS, JavaScript
+- 💻 Comfortable with Tailwind CSS, JavaScript, React, Next js, Express, MongoDB
 - 🎯 Focused on responsive design & user experience
 - 🧠 Strong problem-solving mindset
 - 🔥 Motivated, responsible, and eager to grow as a developer